mmaxence/mmaxence.github.io/content/_index.md

 ## 2011
 ### The real test
 After taking 2 months break in Korea after my graduation, I started working for a Research Lab incubated by CMS Group, an IT consulting company based in Paris.
 Most of my work this year happened to be in Arts & Metiers campus, closely working with a team of researchers to shape the concept of what will keep me busy for the next 3 years.
-My workplace changed to CMS Group Product team after the research, identification and ideation phases of the design thinking process were done.
+My workplace changed to CMS Group (formerly 3S) Product team after the research, identification and ideation phases of the design thinking process were done.
 This year the project got founded by the E.U. as a research project.

 ## 2012
 ### An interest for coding to better design